Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: implicit algorithms

-In the above, the heavy-ball method can be seen as the special case corresponding to $\kappa_{\mathrm{m}}=1$ as it avoids computing matrix inverse.
+We finally note that both the heavy-ball method and Newton's method can be directly contrasted with the above.
+The heavy-ball method can be seen as the special case where $\kappa_{\mathrm{m}}=1$, as it avoids computing matrix inverse.
 In this case, the upper bound in \eqref{eq:delta_rho_bound} is $0$ and $\rho_{\mathrm{m}}=\rmin$.
-On the other hand, Newton's method can be considered as a special case as well and corresponds to $\kappa_{\mathrm{c}}=\kappa$, since it requires the inverse of $Q$.
+On the other hand, Newton's method can be seen as the special case where $\kappa_{\mathrm{m}}=\kappa$, since it requires the inverse of $Q$.
 In this case, the upper bound in \eqref{eq:delta_rho_bound} is $+\infty$ and $\rho_{\mathrm{m}}=0$.

 In summary, redefine

 This is the fastest convergence rate that can be achieved by an algorithm to minimize a quadratic function $f$ with condition number $\kappa$, to be implemented with a solver that can reliably compute inverses or Cholesky factorization of matrices with condition number less than $\kappa_{\mathrm{m}}$.